Quick reference guide

 Foreign investment restrictions

-Generally, there are no foreign investment restrictions in Egypt.
-In 2017, substantial reforms were introduced to create a new Investment Law, aimed at attracting new investments to Egypt by providing additional incentives and guarantees, removing the existing impediments for foreign and domestic investment, protecting investors from bureaucracy and corruption, and streamlining the procedure for establishing projects and obtaining licenses.
 However, some industries or sectors may require minimum percentages of Egyptian shareholding or participation, such as carrying out commercial agency activities and security activities.
 As a general rule, a foreign investor must apply for a security clearance as part of the procedure for investing in Egypt or setting up a company.
 This clearance includes the submission of a specific form covering the required personal and business-related information.
-Submission of the form in itself does not hinder the investment in Egypt, except for certain nationalities where the security authorities do not allow for investment before clearance has been obtained.
-In addition, investment, conducting business, ownership of real estate properties in Sinai by foreigners has some security-related restrictions whereby the prior approval of the Sinai Development Authority is required.
+Submission of the form, in itself, does not hinder the investment in Egypt, except for certain nationalities where the security authorities do not allow investment before clearance has been obtained.
+In addition, investment, conducting business, ownership of real estate properties in Sinai by foreigners are subject to security-related restrictions whereby the prior approval of the Sinai Development Authority is required.

 Antitrust/merger control